astrorafael/ema/README.md

 Instalation
 -----------
-Simply type:

-  `sudo ./setup.sh`
+  `sudo pip install ema`

 All executables and custom scripts are copied to /usr/local/bin

-Type `emad -k` to start the service on foreground with console output
+Type `ema` to start the service on foreground with console output

 An available startup service script for debian-based systems is provided.
-Type `sudo service emad start` to start it
+Type `sudo service ema start` to start it
 Type `sudo update-rc.d emad defaults` to install it at boot time

 ### EMA Server Configuation ###